Sparse Temporal Disaggregation: Conclusion

 Applying this method to the disaggregation of quarterly GDP data also highlighted $\ell_1$-spTD's ability to achieve an accurate monthly estimate whilst informing us of the most relevant indicators.
 Unlike previous approaches there are no restrictions here on the number of indicators we can input to the model.
 This application can be easily extended to produce monthly (or more frequent) estimates of numerous headline variables and accurate disaggregated estimates can act as cost-efficient alternatives to sending out expensive surveys frequently.

 Interestingly, our synthetic analysis also verified the difficulty of estimating $\rho$ in the temporal disaggregation setting.
 This was an area of particular weakness for the classical Chow-Lin method \citep{ciammola2005temporal}.
 A similar issue is encountered within \citet{proietti2006temporal} where the author suggests using a diffuse prior on the regression coefficients may help.
-Our proposed method appears to significantly outperform Chow-Lin in the estimation of $\rho$.
-Interpreting the lasso solution as the maximum a-posteriori estimator with a Laplacian prior on the regression coefficients, we thus provide further evidence that appropriate weakly informative prior knowledge can aid in both the recovery of the regression and autocorrelation coefficients.
-While estimation of the autocorrelation structure (via $\rho$) does not have much impact on the high-frequency estimates themselves, it could significantly impact the confidence intervals associated with inference on the regression parameters and their coverage properties.
-Technical verification of this claim requires further work, and is significantly complicated by the nature of the $\ell_1$ regularisation.
+Our proposed method appears to significantly outperform Chow-Lin in the estimation of $\rho$, however, can still struggle in moderate and high-dimensional settings.
+Interpreting our $\ell_1$ penalised solution as a maximum a-posteriori estimator with a Laplacian prior on the regression coefficients, we provide evidence that weakly informative priors may help in both the recovery of the regression and autocorrelation coefficients.
+Whilst in our experiments estimation of the autocorrelation structure (via $\rho$) does not have much impact on the high-frequency estimates themselves, it could significantly impact the confidence intervals associated with inference on the regression parameters and their coverage properties.
+Technical verification of this claim requires further work, and is complicated by the nature of the $\ell_1$ regularisation.
 There is however a considerable literature on post-selection inference for the lasso \citep[c.f.][]{vdgpostselection}, and it is feasible that this can also be adapted to the temporal disaggregation setting, an exciting direction for future work.

 We would like to note, that whilst developed in the context of official-statistics, the methods proposed here have application far beyond this domain.
 For instance, they may be used to help companies produce more granular estimates of consumer behaviour, or to improve the resolution at which researchers can assess complex environmental processes.